 In the end, the debates were won by “navalists” who were in favor of adding a naval fleet as another branch of defense in addition to the already-created Continental Army which was authorized in June of 1775.

 The Navy Birthday: Not To Be Confused With Navy Day

-The U.S. Navy birthday should not be confused with Navy Day, which was created in 1922 to recognize the service of all Navy members; believe it or not, Navy Day pre-dates official recognition of the Navy Birthday.
-Navy Day is held on October 27.
+The U.S. Navy birthday should not be confused with Navy Day, which was created in 1922 to recognize the service of all Navy members.
+Believe it or not, Navy Day pre-dates official recognition of the Navy Birthday.
+Navy Day is observed on October 27.
 That date was chosen, so the story goes, in honor of President Teddy Roosevelt whose birthday is also on the 27th.

 How the U.S. Navy Birthday is Celebrated

 The Navy Birthday is celebrated every year in many different ways throughout the U.S. and the world including the U.S. Navy Birthday Ball.
 Core elements of the Navy Birthday include:

 - Bell Ringing

 - Reading of the CNO Birthday Message

 - Singing of Anchors Aweigh

 Other ways to recognize the Navy Birthday include: